Sriradh3014/Sriradh_1002173929/README.md

 # Sriradh_1002173929
-# 2. Argue selection sort correctness:
+# 2. selection sort correctness:

 Selection sort works by repeatedly finding the minimum unsorted element and moving it to the sorted subset.
 It maintains a sorted and unsorted subarray that are updated each iteration.